-The first branch of harassment has five components.
+This first branch of harassment has five components.
 The first requires that there be three or more acts of harassment.
 The additional requirements are as follows: (1) Each act must be aimed at a specific person; (2) Each act must have been both willful and malicious; (3) Each act must have been done with intent to cause fear, intimidation, abuse or property damage; and (4) Each act must in fact have caused fear, intimidation, abuse or property damage.
 Defending the issuance or extension of this type of order requires an experienced Harassment Prevention Order attorney to attack each prong of the requirements.
 The attorney must conduct interviews with the defendant and any potential witnesses and review the appropriate documents.